nikitabelonogov/gitrecursive/README.md

 # GIT recursive
-This utility will apply the command to all your repositories.
+This utility will apply the command to all child repositories.

 ## Usage
 ```sh